• Skip to main content

 Photo credit: @RVingDogsAndWine

-Adding a piece of countertop and some stair railings along an existing kitchen counter created a new eating space, allowing the dining booth in this RV to be removed and the space to be used for other furniture.
+Adding a piece of countertop to a kitchen can create a new eating space, allowing the dining booth in this RV to be removed and the space to be used for other furniture.

 Replacing the Dining Booth with Custom Furniture

-16. Dinette Replaced with a Pull-Out Table, Desk, and Cabinets
+17. Dinette Replaced with a Pull-Out Table and Desk

 If you are good at woodworking, you can create a custom dining and office area like the unique cabinets and folding table motorhome owner David Barber built.